Xxytreza/FinalProject_2025_max.nagaishi/README.md

 ## Conclusions

 - **Strengths:**
-  - The system provides relevant recommendations for active users, with a high Precision@10.
+  - The system provides relevant recommendations for active users, with a high Precision.
   - The methodology balances engagement and quality, improving the relevance of recommendations.

 - **Limitations:**